How to Legally and Professionally Respond to Employee Mental Health Illnesses

 - Time off

-For example, if you have an employee who struggles with panic attacks, and crowded office meetings are a trigger, allowing them to either sit near the door or listen in on speakerphone from their office is an accommodation that helps your employee without slowing down productivity.
+For example, if an employee struggles with panic attacks, and crowded office meetings triggers it, allowing them to either sit near the door or listen in on speakerphone from their office is an accommodation that helps your employee without slowing down productivity.

 If an employee asks for time off, you can either grant available sick time, or consider FMLA for longer requests.
 Keep in mind that there are stipulations for FMLA (such as the size of your company and how many hours an employee has worked) so always confirm with a legal source or HR representative before granting time away.